nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

    :local:
    :depth: 2

-The nRF5340 Audio application demonstrates audio playback over isochronous channels (ISO) using LC3 codec compression and decompression, as per `Bluetooth LE Audio specifications`_.
+The nRF5340 Audio application demonstrates audio playback over isochronous channels (ISO) using LC3 codec compression and decompression, as per `Bluetooth® LE Audio specifications`_.
 It is developed for use with the :ref:`nrf53_audio_app_dk`.

 In its default configuration, the application requires access to the external repository containing the LC3 software codec.